dbayardAWS/intro-data-lake/lab2/README.md

 ## Load data from our data lake into Redshift
+For our first example, we will load the Kitchen reviews dataset from our data lake into our Redshift cluster's native storage for highly optimized Redshift performance and full Redshift read-write capabilities.
+We will do this load using the Redshift S3 [COPY command](https://docs.aws.amazon.com/redshift/latest/dg/t_Loading_tables_with_the_COPY_command.html).

 * In the New Query 1 tab, enter this query:
 ```